paycoreio/docs/docs/integration/payment-methods/google-pay.md

     4. Your Google merchant ID
     5. And gateway merchant ID parameter --> your unique account ID

-    The Customer's billing address is not required for the PayCore.io Google Pay API requests.
+    The Customer's billing address is not required for the {{custom.company_name}} Google Pay API requests.

     If your integration works properly, you will receive a Google Pay button on the payment page.
     <img src="/integration/payment-methods/images/buy-buttons-black-small.png" alt="PayCore" style="width: 150px; float: left; padding-top: 10px; padding-right: 10px;">